-Future Founders is our training offer designed specifically for academics to embrace enterprise opportunities, and is available to academics at all Northern Accelerator universities.
+Future Founders is our training offer designed specifically for academics to embrace enterprise opportunities.
 If you’re serious about making commercialisation a reality, this is the course for you.

 Future Founders is delivered by Zuas, experts in innovation focussed on the university sector and maximising impact by bridging the gap between academia, industry and government.
 Their team has supported more than 20 universities and research institutes.

 You’ll be signing up to a programme of workshops which will build your entrepreneurial capability and accelerate your idea development.

 The workshops will cover:

 • Diagnosing opportunities and exploring the market

 • Enterprise financing and fund-raising

 The next course begins on 21 March 2024.

 Please read the FAQs below, then speak to your technology transfer team to ensure it’s suitable for you, and apply by 7 March 2024.